aleph-im/aleph-docs/docs/tools/console/upload.md

 # Code Upload Documentation

-This guide provides a comprehensive overview of how to prepare and upload your code to our platform.
-You will be able to easily integrate your projects and get them running smoothly.
+This guide details the steps for preparing and uploading code to the platform, enabling straightforward project integration.

 ## Preparing Your Code

-Before uploading, it's essential to ensure your code is correctly prepared to meet our requirements.
-This includes selecting the right language, packaging your project, and defining the entry point.
+It is essential to prepare code to align with platform requirements, which involves selecting the appropriate programming language, packaging the project suitably, and defining an entry point.

 ![Execute Code](../../assets/images/console/upload.png)

 ### Selecting Your Language

-Currently, our platform supports two programming languages:
+The platform supports a range of programming languages, including:

 - **Python**
 - **Node.js**
 - **Other**

-Ensure your project is developed in one of these languages before proceeding with the upload process.
+Projects should be developed in a supported language to proceed with the upload process.

 ### Packaging Your Project

-Your code should be compressed into a `.zip` or `.squashfs` (squashfs) file for the upload.
-This step is crucial for a successful integration.
-Here are some tips for packaging your project:
+Code must be compressed into a .zip or .squashfs file for upload.
+Effective packaging ensures successful integration.
+Key packaging considerations include: Here are some tips for packaging a project:

-- Place your main file (e.g., `main.py` for Python projects or `run.sh` for Node.js projects) at the root of your package.
+- Positioning the main file (e.g., main.py for Python or run.sh for Node.js) at the package's root.
-- Ensure all necessary dependencies are included in your package.
-For Python, a `requirements.txt` file is recommended.
-For Node.js, include the `node_modules` folder or provide a `package.json` file.
+- Incorporating all necessary dependencies.
+For Python projects, including a `requirements.txt` file is advisable.
+For Node.js projects, the inclusion of the `node_modules` folder or a `package.json` file is necessary.

 ### Defining the Entry Point

-The entry point is the name of the script or file used to invoke your function, serving as the 'doorway' to your code.
-It's crucial to correctly specify this to ensure your code runs as intended.
+The entry point, the initial script or file triggering the function, needs precise specification to guarantee correct code execution.

 #### Python
-- Example: If your main file is `main.py` and it contains a function named `app`, your entry point would be `main:app`.
+- Example: For a main file named `main.py` with a function called app, the entry point would be `main:app`.

 #### Node.js
-- Example: If your primary file is `index.js`, your entry point is simply your `run.sh` file.
+- Example: For a primary file named `index.js`, the entry point is the `run.sh` file.

 Different languages and frameworks have unique conventions for entry points.
-It's essential to follow the specific guidance for your chosen language or framework.
+It's essential to follow the specific guidance for the chosen language or framework.

 ## Uploading Your Code

-Once your code is prepared, follow these steps to upload it to our platform:
+To upload code to the platform, the following steps are advised:

-1. Navigate to the code upload section on our platform by creating a new function.
+1. Access the code upload section by creating a new function.
-2. Choose your prepared `.zip` or `.squashfs` file.
+2. Choose the `.zip` or `.squashfs` file prepared earlier.
-3. Select the language your code is written in.
+3. Select the programming language of the code.
-4. Specify the entry point for your code based on the guidelines provided above.
+4. Define the entry point according to the above guidelines.
-5. Upload your code package.
+5. Proceed with the upload of the code package.

-After uploading, our platform will process your code and prepare it for execution.
-Ensure you've followed all the steps correctly to avoid any issues with your project's integration.

-## Conclusion

-Uploading your code to our platform is a straightforward process designed to be as smooth and user-friendly as possible.
-By preparing your code according to the guidelines outlined in this document, you'll ensure a seamless integration and a great start to using our services.

-We're excited to see what you'll build!
+Post-upload, the platform processes the code for execution.
+Following these steps ensures integration without issues.